-From 1905 to 1947, lead-arsenate pesticides were used in orchards, primarily apple and pear.
+From the late 1800s to just before 1950, lead-arsenate pesticides were used in orchards, primarily apple and pear.
 These pesticides left lasting arsenic and lead contamination in soil.
 Some former orchards have been turned into neighborhoods, schools, and parks.
-People living, working, and playing in contaminated soil may be at risk.

 Legacy Pesticide Working Group